fcrespel/JEDI-Comport/README.md

 - In Customize > Install Styles, install the `jediholo` style.
 - In General > Board settings, set `jediholo` as the Default and Guest style.

-To stop all containers, run `docker-compose stop`. \
+To stop all containers, run `docker compose stop`. \
-To remove containers, run `docker-compose down`. \
+To remove containers, run `docker compose down`. \
-To remove data, delete the `.docker` directory.
+To remove containers and data, run `docker compose down -v`.

 ## Credits